||Verdon Gorge and Luberon Regions of France

-Day 1: Travel to Annot: Individual transfer by train from Nice to Annot.
+Day 1: Travel to Annot: Independent transfer by train from Nice to Annot.
 This scenic train trip takes about 2 hours.

-Day 2: Annot to to Castellane: From Annot we transfer to St. Andre les Alpes from where we will begin the hike.
-Starting at the very northern end of Lac de Castillon, our route climbs gently up to isolated plateau of Courchons, offering expansive views of the surrounding countryside.
+Day 2: Annot to Castellane: From Annot, we transfer to St. Andre-les-Alpes, from where we will begin the hike.
+Starting at the very northern end of Lac de Castillon, our route climbs gently up to the isolated plateau of Courchons, offering expansive views of the surrounding countryside.
 From Courchons, our trail traverses high above Lac Castillon.
-Lined intermittently with patches of wild mountain lavender, we’ll get our first whiffs of warmly scented provincial air!
+Lined intermittently with patches of wild mountain lavender, we’ll get our first whiffs of warmly-scented provincial air!
 Descending to the tiny settlement of Blaron, we’ll be met for our transfer to Castellane.

-Set alongside the northern end of the Verdon River the village of Castellane is known as the gateway to the Verdon Gorge region.
-This picturesque village is strikingly nestled beneath a high rock promontory crowned by the chapel Notre Dame du Roc, Our Lady of the Rock.
-Shops, hotels and cafes appealingly border the leafy town square, where locals gather to play boules.
-Narrow lanes wind through the cozy village interior leading to fountains, tiny shops, boulangeries, and boucheries.
-Castellane has been inhabited since before Roman times.
-Evidence of these early settlers is still visible.
+Set alongside the northern end of the Verdon River, the village of Castellane is known as the gateway to the Verdon Gorge region.
+This strikingly picturesque village is nestled beneath a high rock promontory crowned by the chapel Notre Dame du Roc, Our Lady of the Rock.
+Shops, hotels, and appealing cafes border the leafy town square, where locals gather to play boules.
+Narrow lanes wind through the cozy village interior, leading to fountains, tiny shops, boulangeries, and boucheries.
+Castellane has been inhabited since before Roman times and evidence of these early settlers is still visible.
 Dinner and breakfast included.

-Day 4: Point Sublime – Gorge du Verdon – Moustiers St. Marie: Our day will start with an early morning transfer to Couloir Samson, the entrance to Gorge de Verdon.
+Day 4: Point Sublime – Gorge du Verdon – Moustiers St. Marie: Our day will start with an early-morning transfer to Couloir Samson, the entrance to Gorge de Verdon.
 Today’s hike takes us into the dramatically beautiful Gorges du Verdon.
-Also referred to as the Grand Canyon of Verdon, at over 15 miles long and 2,300 feet deep in places, it is the second largest gorge in the world.
-Descending under dramatic red and yellow striped limestone cliffs we’ll arrive shortly at the riverbed and a newly constructed set of cement stairs that leads to a set of tunnels constructed before WWII.
-Once through the tunnels our route undulates pleasantly as it follows the river.
-We pass in and out of thin stands of oak forest with ever changing views of the river and canyon walls.
-Several hours into the hike the trail takes on a stiff climb as we approach a long set of stair like ladders with handrails and 240 steps.
-We descend again to the river where we can stop for a riverside picnic and a chance to cool our feet, before our final climb out of the gorge.
+Also referred to as the Grand Canyon of Verdon, at over 15 miles long and 2,300 feet deep in places, it is the second-largest gorge in the world.
+Descending under dramatic red and yellow striped limestone cliffs, we’ll arrive shortly at the riverbed and a newly-constructed set of cement stairs that leads to a set of tunnels constructed before WWII.
+Once through the tunnels, our route undulates pleasantly as it follows the river.
+We pass in and out of thin stands of oak forest with ever-changing views of the river and canyon walls.
+Several hours into the hike, the trail climbs steeply as we approach a long set of stair-like ladders with handrails and 240 steps.
+We descend again to the river where we can stop for a riverside picnic and a chance to cool our feet before our final climb out of the gorge.
 Ending our hike at Chalet de La Maline, we will have time for a cool drink before transferring to our hotel in Moustiers St. Marie.
 This is a dramatic, stunning hike.
 Dinner and breakfast included.

-Day 5: Free day in Moustiers St. Marie: Designated as one of France’s “Plus Beaux Villages” (Most Beautiful Villages), Moustiers is impressively nestled at the entrance of the Ravin de Notre Dame.
-A mountain stream cascades luxuriantly through the center of the village, and welcoming shops and cafes line its’ sunny, pleasant walking streets.
+Day 5: Free day in Moustiers St. Marie: Designated as one of France’s “Plus Beaux Villages” (Most Beautiful Villages), impressive Moustiers is nestled at the entrance of the Ravin de Notre Dame.
+A mountain stream cascades luxuriantly through the center of the village and welcoming shops and cafes line its sunny and pleasant walking streets.
 The chapel of Notre Dame de Beauvoir crowns the village, underneath a gold star that has been whimsically suspended between two towering outcroppings on either side of the ravine.

-Known as the village of “Faience” (pottery), Moustiers was an important center of pottery during the 17th and 18th Centuries until the demand for English china and porcelain decreased so much that the “pottery fires eventually died out.”
-Thanks to the influence of Marcel Provence in the late 1900’s, the fires have been rekindled, and today there are numerous pottery workshops in Moustiers.
+Known as the village of “Faience” (pottery), Moustiers was an important center of pottery during the 17th and 18th centuries until the demand for English china and porcelain increased so much that the “pottery fires eventually died out.”
+Thanks to the influence of Marcel Provence in the late 1900s, the fires have been rekindled, and today there are numerous pottery workshops in Moustiers.
 Be sure to save some room in your pack for a few items!
-Dinner is on you own, breakfast only.
+Dinner is on your own, breakfast only.

-Day 8: Saint Saturnin les Apt to Roussillon: Short transfer to Saint Saturnin.
+Day 8: Saint Saturnin-les-Apt to Roussillon: Short transfer to Saint Saturnin.
 After time to visit the lovely and quiet village and fortress at Saint Saturnin we will walk to Roussillon.
 The way leads through vineyards, olive groves, almond trees, forests, open fields and down grassy lanes.
-The view, across the Luberon valley, all the way to the rounded humps of the Grand Luberon, is lovely.
+The view, across the Luberon valley and all the way to the rounded humps of the Grand Luberon, is lovely.
 The spectacular ochre cliffs greet us as we near Roussillon.
 It is a stunning hike.
 Overnight in Roussillon.
 Dinner and breakfast.

-Day 9: Rousillon to Senanque Abbey: From Rousillon our walk will take us across the Cavaillon plain, a landscape of cherry orchards, vineyards and, of course, lavender, to the wonderfully-restored village perche of Gorde.
+Day 9: Roussillon to Senanque Abbey: From Roussillon, our walk will take us across the Cavaillon plain, a landscape of cherry orchards, vineyards and, of course, lavender, to the wonderfully-restored village perche of Gorde.
 Also designated has one of France’s Plus Beaux Villages, Gorde clings to the edge of the Plateau du Vaucluse.
-White stone houses climb the hillside to the top of the village, which is dominated by a Renaissance castle and church.
-From Gorde we’ll continue on to Cistercian Abbaye Notre-Dame de Sénanque, famous for it’s lush lavender fields.
+Whitestone houses climb the hillside to the top of the village, which is dominated by a Renaissance castle and church.
+From Gorde we’ll continue on to Cistercian Abbaye Notre-Dame de Sénanque, famous for its lush lavender fields.
 Founded in 1148, the Abbey’s fortunes have fluctuated throughout the centuries.
 A small community of monks still resides there.
 An afternoon transfer will bring us back to Roussillon for our farewell dinner.